AlshainSC/202512WeekOne/TASKS.md

-# Day 5: Final Integration & Documentation
+# Day 5: Final Integration and Documentation

-## 🎯 Goal
+## Objective

-Complete the command-line calculator application and document your learning journey.
+Complete the command-line calculator application and document your learning throughout this week.

 ---

-## 📋 Prerequisites
+## Prerequisites

-Make sure you have completed Days 1-4.
-You should have:
+Ensure you have completed Days 1 through 4.
+Your repository should contain:
 - Environment files from Day 1
 - GitHub workflow files from Day 2
 - Calculator functions from Day 3